dronefleet/mavlink/README.md

             // This is a heartbeat message
             MavlinkMessage<Heartbeat> heartbeatMessage = (MavlinkMessage<Heartbeat>)message;
         }
-        // However, you are likely better off by publishing the payload to a pub/sub mechanism such as RxJava,
+        // However, we are likely better off by publishing the payload to a pub/sub mechanism such as RxJava,
-        // or any other implementation that you like.
+        // or any other implementation that we like.
     }
 } catch (EOFException eof) {
     // The stream has ended.
-This is where you may want to start retrying or reporting that the
+This is where we may want to start retrying or reporting that the
     // host has disconnected.
 }
 ```